INSPIRE-MIF/helpdesk-validator/contribution_guidelines.md

 * The improvement you would like to add has not been already developed nor is under current development (please refer to the changelog and release planning documents as well as the open issues in the helpdesk).

-* The improvement is not already available in the staging enviroment.
+* The improvement is not already available in the staging environment.